arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-lion-part4-results.md

 # Last Points

-We encourage the readers of this blog post to actually read our [paper](https://www.arxiv.org/abs/2502.16249) for way more details about the LION model and experimental setups.
-Additionally, you can find the implementation details in our [code repository](https://github.com/LIONS-EPFL/LION).
+We encourage the readers of this blog post to read the full [paper](https://www.arxiv.org/abs/2502.16249) for more details about the LION framework and experimental setups.
+The implementation details are available in the [code repository](https://github.com/LIONS-EPFL/LION).

 If you use this work, please consider citing the paper: